Fall 2014 Registration Information

 The Required Curriculum

-The required courses are: Contracts, Property, Torts, Legal Research and Writing I & II, Criminal Law, Constitutional Law, Civil Procedure and a First-Year Elective.
-(In addition, students must successfully complete either Professional Responsibility or Legal Profession and the Writing Requirement to graduate, but the Writing Requirement and Legal Profession cannot be completed before the required curriculum is completed.)
+The required courses are: Contracts, Property, Torts, Legal Analysis, Writing and Research Skills I and II, Criminal Law, Constitutional Law and Civil Procedure.
+In addition, students must successfully complete either Professional Responsibility or Legal Profession and the writing requirement to graduate, but the writing requirement and Legal Profession cannot be completed before the required curriculum is completed.

-Part-time students must take Contracts and Torts in the first semester; Criminal Law, Civil Procedure, and Legal Research and Writing I in the second semester; and Legal Research and Writing II in the summer between their first and second years.
-The balance of the required curriculum is completed by part-time students in their second year (see below).
+Part-time students must take Contracts and Torts in the first semester; Criminal Law, Civil Procedure and Legal Analysis, Writing and Research Skills I in the second semester; and Legal Analysis, Writing and Research Skills II in the summer between their first and second years.
+The balance of the required curriculum, Property and Constitutional Law, is completed by part-time students in the Fall semester of their second year.
 Part-time students in the first year (and the Fall semester of the second year) have their program set by the law school administration; there are no choices of courses or sections permitted during this period.

 Full-time students complete the required curriculum in the Fall and Spring semesters of the first year of law school.
-Once full-time students have opted for “late track” or “early track” in the summer before starting law school, their program for the first year (except for the selection of the First-Year Elective in the Spring semester) is set by the administration.
+Once full-time students have opted for “late track” or “early track” in the summer before starting law school, their program for the first year is set by the administration.
 Sections for first-year full- and part-time students are established by the Deans’ Office.
 Students may not enroll in any section of any course other than the section assigned, and changes in sections cannot be made without the permission of Dean Rothman, which is rarely granted, and only in extraordinary circumstances.

-Although full-time students will generally complete these required classes in their first year of law school, and part-time students will complete all but the First-Year Elective in their first three semesters, under certain circumstances students will not have successfully completed all of the required classes as planned.
-In those cases, you must take such class or classes the next time it is offered at the Law School.
+Although full-time students will generally complete these required classes in their first year of law school and in the first three semesters for part-time students, under certain circumstances students will not have successfully completed all of the required classes as planned.
+In those cases, you must take such class or classes the next time it is offered at the law school.
 Such circumstances occur when a student:

 – has received a grade of “F” in a required course;